jmoraispk/DeepMIMO/docs/api/scene.md

   └── Scene (Complete environment)
 ```

+The `Scene` class acts as a container for multiple `PhysicalElement` objects,
+each representing a distinct object in the environment.
+Each `PhysicalElement` is
+composed of `Face` objects, which define the surfaces of the element and are associated
+with materials.
+The `BoundingBox` class provides spatial boundaries for these elements.
+Together, these components allow for the representation and manipulation of complex environments,
+with functionalities for plotting and material management integrated into the scene.

 The scene module depends on:
 - `materials.py` for material properties
 - `general_utils.py` for utility functions